How to Start a Restoration Company: What Do You Need to Know? January 19, 2018 – Posted in: Blog

 Depending on the regulations in your area and the type of work that you plan on doing, you may also need a construction permit – also sometimes called a “building permit.”
 These permits are issued per job, so you will become familiar with this filing process.

 Check with your local building department to determine what information is needed.
 You may need a signature from the property owner, so be sure you leave enough time to complete this.
-You cannot begin work until you have a construction permit in place.
+Work can not be started until you have a construction permit in place.

 Employee Hiring Considerations